-Work-From-Home (WFH) and Home-Based Learning (HBL) will continue to be our pre-dominant modes of operation for us this semester.
-We will exercise caution as measures are progressively lifted.
-TP is allowing more students to return to campus for selected practical lessons, tutorials and consultations.
+Work-From-Home (WFH) and Home-Based Learning (HBL) will continue to be the predominant modes of operation for us this semester.
+We will continue to exercise caution.
 Staff, students and visitors are to strictly observe our Safe Management Measures (SafeMM).
 You can do this!

 #TeamTemasek Stays Healthy

 TP is focused on the health and safety of our community as we continue to open our campus for selected lessons while abiding by the Safe Management Measures (SafeMM)©.

 Let’s continue to take steps to protect ourselves and others by working/studying remotely, and by following important health and safety protocols. #TeamTemasek, it’s up to us to prevent the spread and keep TP healthy!

 Due to the pandemic, only visitors on official TP business are allowed on campus.